wwywshirley/Black-Friday-Sales/README.md

 # Black-Friday-Sales
+This study examines shopping that is done on “Black Friday,” routinely the busiest shopping day of the year in the United States.
+The primary research question was to predict and describe who were the biggest spenders during this shopping event.
+The purpose is to utilize these findings to better inform and focus retail marketing efforts.
+It is significant because for many retailers this shopping day can mean the difference between a profit and a loss for the fiscal quarter, and sometimes the fiscal year.
+The biggest spenders during “Black Friday” are generally  males, between the ages of 26 to 35.
+They are most likely to spend over $2000- on specific product classes.
+Specific product identification numbers are good predictors of who will spend the most.
+It is interesting to note that the biggest spenders were younger males, which is contrary to popular U.S. stereotypes.
 Our dataset is comprised of sales transactions captured at a retail store on “Black Fridays.”
-It has 550,069 rows and 12 columns.
-Our primary goal is to predict purchase amount using the data features, thus using the dataset to form a regression problem.
+It has 537,577 rows and 12 columns. predict purchase amount using the data features, thus using the dataset to form a regression problem.
 Customers will be split into two classes (i.e. the Big Spenders and Small Buyers; aka High/Low spending classes).
-We expect to improve our understanding of customer behavior from an examination of multiple shopping experiences and to build a report that can highlight our engineering skills for future employers.
+Customer behavior is explained from this examination of  multiple shopping experiences.

 # Code
 ## Basic Data Exploration
+The data source is named the Black Friday data set and it was obtained from Kaggle.com and originally utilized as part of a competition on the Analytics Vidhya website.
+It is a sample of the transactions made in a retail store.
+The data was utilized to better understand customer purchase behavior against different products.
+The various algorithms, with an emphasis on regression,  were used to predict the dependent variable (the amount of purchase) with the help of the information contained in the other variables.
+Classifications were also accomplished with this  dataset since several variables are categorical.
+The approaches were "Predicting the age of the consumer" and "Predict the category of goods bought.”
+This dataset is amenable to clustering so different clusters were determined.
 ```
 df_unique_Users <- df %>% group_by(User_ID) %>%
   summarise(Gender = Gender[1],